Updated on March 15, 2023

 Abbreviated submissions can only be used if certain criteria are met.
 These submissions rely on the use of guidance documents, recognized standards, special controls, etc.

-Special submissions are used when you are making modifications to your own product that is a legally marketed device.
-Note that modifications cannot affect the intended use of the fundamental technology of the device because that data is not typically submitted with a 510(k).
+Special 510(k) submissions are used when making modifications to your own previously cleared product.
+A Special 510(k) may only be utilized when modifications do not affect the intended use or the fundamental technology of the device.

 Substantial Equivalence and Predicate Devices

-A 510(k) is based on the determination of Substantial Equivalence; it is the entire point of a 510(k).
 510(k) submissions can be hundreds of pages long, if necessary, to demonstrate Substantial Equivalence.
 A successful 510(k) will result in FDA clearance.
-Note that 510(k) clearance does not indicate FDA approval – it is simply FDA cleared.

 Substantial Equivalence requires the use of a predicate (comparable) device to demonstrate that the device in review has the same intended use and technological characteristics.
 Predicate devices are legally marketed devices that have been, typically, cleared through the 510(k) process already.
 Note that differences in technological characteristics may be allowed if these characteristics do not indicate or raise questions of safety and effectiveness.